ziqingW/LabAnimal/README.md

   - However, the critical part is do decide when and how the new form-rows are created and rendered.
 After multiple try, finally I created a function to make a list to load the new created DOM, and call the function in multiple situations to re-render the whole table with updated value (e.g. "ADD" button-onClick; "DELETE" button-onClick)
   - In order to make that the updated value in new form-rows can be appropriately displayed, I added the related index and key name of onChanged form for React to locate the children-form which had value changed.
 Such function was wrapped in componentDidUpdate to make sure the render was at the right time.
 - 08/12 ~ 08/15/2018, created tables for animals by which user can add, edit, delete, sort and search interested animals using react-table.
+- 08/16 ~ 08/17/2018, finished the page for project demonstration, which is a table with sub-table with sub-sub-table.